akhfa/myip/docs/CICD.md

 # CI/CD Pipeline Documentation

-This document describes the comprehensive CI/CD pipeline setup for the IP Detector Go application using GitHub Actions and GoReleaser.
+This document describes the comprehensive CI/CD pipeline setup for the My IP Go application using GitHub Actions and GoReleaser.

 ## Overview